BlueAndGold - First-Time Teammates Julian And Romeo Okwara Will Be Roommates Too

 Romeo had 1.5 sacks in 14 games in 2019.
 His career high of 7.5 came in 2018.

-Until they are cleared to report back for offseason team activities in Detroit and settle into their pad, the brothers will be together in the family’s Charlotte, N.C. home.
-It’s a natural opportunity for scheme tutelage from Romeo and improvised workouts with each other.
+Until they are cleared to report back for offseason team activities in Detroit and settle into their pad, the brothers will be together in the family’s home in Charlotte, N.C.
+It is a natural opportunity for scheme tutelage from Romeo and improvised workouts with each other.

 “Maybe he gets a helping hand with the playbook,” Lions general manager Bob Quinn told reporters on a conference call.
 “He’s a smart kid anyways.
 He knows football.
 But it’s obviously helpful to have someone who’s been in the system for a couple years at your disposal and wants his brother to do well.”